-The transfer from Sapporo Chitose airport to Niseko takes between 2 to 2.5 hours for a private taxi, 3 hours for scheduled coach transfers or 3.5 hours on the train.
+The transfer from Sapporo Chitose airport to Niseko takes between 2 to 2.5 hours for a private taxi, 3 hours for scheduled coach bus transfers or 3.5 hours on the JR train.

-The closest train station from Hirafu Niseko is Kutchan station.
-From here it is a 15-20 min bus or taxi ride to Hirafu Niseko.
+The closest train station to Hirafu Niseko is Kutchan station.
+From here it is a 15-20 minute bus or taxi ride to Hirafu Niseko.

 The duration of your journey will depend on weather and road conditions.